 Interest rate risk is the risk that changes in interest rates of debt investments will adversely affect the fair value of an investment.
-The organization does not have a formal policy for managing interest rate risk.
+The Foundation contracts with an investment consultant and professional investment managers to invest assets on the Foundation's behalf.
+Asset allocations and general investment guidelines are determined by the Foundation's investment policy.
+Therefore, the organization does not require a formal policy for managing interest rate risk.